ziming/laravel-domain-health-check/README.md

 So by using this package, you get to monitor your domain expiry dates in both Laravel Health and Oh Dear even if your domain TLD does not support RDAP.

+In the future there may be more domain related health checks added to this package.

 You may also wish to check out my other Laravel Health related packages that fills in the missing gaps in Laravel Health and Oh Dear monitoring:
 - [Memory Usage Health Check](https://github.com/ziming/laravel-memory-health-check)